Neurological Disorders

 Implementing subcutaneous EEG monitoring for people with intellectual disability and epilepsy

 Many people with intellectual disabilities (PwID) have seizures.
-Electroencephalography (EEG), which measures the brain’s electrical activity, is a key method of diagnosing and assessing seizures.
-This is generally conducted in a hospital, which is time restricted and can be difficult for PwID.
-UNEEG medical has developed a very small device (‘SubQ’) that can be put under the skin on a person’s head to track their brain activity without staying in the hospital.
+Electroencephalography (EEG), which measures the brain's electrical activity, is a key method of diagnosing and assessing seizures.
+Assessment is generally conducted in a hospital, which is time-restricted and can be difficult for PwID.
+UNEEG Medical has developed a very small device ('SubQ') that can be put under the skin on a person's head to track their brain activity without staying in the hospital.
 It has been implanted for 15 months successfully in people with seizures but not in PwID.

-Funded by Phase 1 of a SBRI Healthcare competition around Autism and Learning Disabilities, we conducted co-production workshops with PwID and family members and carers of PwID to understand how this technology could be used to improve our understanding of epilepsy and seizures in this population, which patients it might be helpful for, and how to explain the technology to and consent PwID.
-We also won Phase 2 funding from SBRI Healthcare to conduct a pilot study to test how well the device can detect seizures in people with moderate to profound ID and to assess its acceptability, safety, and impact on patients’ and carers’ quality of life, behaviour, and clinical care.
-This is a particular challenge for PwID and epilepsy, who may not be able to communicate about their experiences, and can result in the prescription of inappropriate medications.
+In collaboration with Professor Rohit Shankar, Professor of Neuropsychiatry and Director of the Cornwall Intellectual Disability Equitable Research (CIDER) unit, we were funded by Phase 1 of an SBRI Healthcare competition around Autism and Learning Disabilities, where we conducted co-production workshops with PwID and family members and carers of PwID to understand how this technology could be used to improve our understanding of epilepsy and seizures in this population, which patients it might be helpful for, and how to explain the technology to and consent PwID.
+With funding from a Phase 2 Award from SBRI Healthcare, we are conducting a pilot study to test how well the device can detect seizures in people with moderate to profound ID and to assess its acceptability, safety, and impact on patients' and carers' quality of life, behaviour, and clinical care.
+This is a particular challenge for PwID and epilepsy, who may not be able to communicate about their experiences and can result in the prescription of inappropriate medications.